Symphony No. 1: Symphony of the Sun

-Totality is the first movement of Symphony of the Sun, a deeply personal composition inspired the once-in-a-lifetime total solar eclipse occurring over my childhood home of Dallas, Texas on April 8th, 2024.
+“Totality” is the first movement of Symphony of the Sun, a deeply personal composition inspired by the once-in-a-lifetime total solar eclipse occurring over my childhood home of Dallas, Texas on April 8th, 2024.

-In the music, I incorporated the image of the moon swallowing the sun whole by contrasting extreme dark and light.
-The composition begins with a spacious adagio (composed in the Mojave Desert), painting the stellar landscape behind the celestial event.
+In the music, I incorporated the image of the Moon swallowing the Sun whole by contrasting extreme dark and light.
+The composition begins with a spacious adagio painting the stellar landscape behind the celestial event, inspired by my first trip to the Mojave Desert.
 From the ethereal texture emerges a bouncy string ostinato, bringing the energy of a new day.
-From this daytime music, a soaring horn solo forewarns the coming eclipse, followed by a violent variation of the solo in the percussion, announcing the moment of totality.
-As day rapidly descends into night, a primal cry erupts from the winds and solo cello in the peak of darkness.
-Just as quickly as the moon’s shadow came over the earth, the brilliance of the sun’s corona highlights the sky, shining in a triumphant full orchestral tutti.
+From this daytime music, a soaring horn solo forewarns the coming eclipse, followed by a violent variation of this solo in the percussion, announcing the moment of totality.
+As day rapidly descends into night, a primal cry erupts from the winds and solo cello in the darkest moment.
+Just as quickly as the Moon’s shadow came over the Earth, the brilliance of the Sun’s corona highlights the sky, shining in a full orchestral tutti.

-In my personal journey, I traveled back home to Texas while composing this movement to witness the eclipse.
+I traveled back home to Texas while composing this movement to witness the eclipse.
 Therefore, the composition also reflects the journey home.
-In that moment, the Earth, the moon, the sun, my hometown, and my loved ones all aligned during the the sun’s spectacular show—a modern-day miracle.
+The Earth, the Moon, the Sun, my hometown, and my loved ones all aligned during the sun’s spectacular show.

 Piccolo